hnryjmes/100-days-of-code/README.md

 1. DAY 95.
 Twelve Days of Christmas... (the code I copied from Rosetta Code didn't initially work, I got a build error that the file should be named TwelveDaysOfChristmas.java 😅).
 Now, returning to festivities... 🎄https://repl.it/@hnryjmes/TwelveDaysOfChristmas #100DaysOfCode

+1. DAY 96.
+Still recovering from festivities.
+Not really in the mood to do more on my Java OOP course on Coursera, so just having a look at some HackerRank challenges instead. #100DaysOfCode

 1.